TritonDataCenter/rfd/rfd/0163/README.md

 }
 ```

-with the changes described, it should become:
+With the changes described, it should become:

 ```
 {